 2. How to Run the Safe Way – Menstruation and its Importance for Performance

-Georgie Bruinvels is an MPhil / PhD student at UCL who also works as a scientist at St Mary’s University in London.
+Georgie Bruinvels is an MPhil / Ph.D. student at UCL who also works as a scientist at St Mary’s University in London.
 She has studied the effects of the menstrual cycle on the performance of female athletes.
-She is also a long distance runner herself and came on the frontpage in 2015, when she won the Manchester Marathon.
-One of her studies, has taken a closer look on how low iron level can impact a woman’s athletic performance and training.
+She is also a long-distance runner and came on the front page in 2015 when she won the Manchester Marathon.
+One of her studies has taken a closer look at how low iron levels can impact a woman’s athletic performance and training.

-The good news is that it applies not only to the world’s top female athletes, but also to you as woman.
+The good news is that it applies not only to the world’s top female athletes but also to you as a woman.
 Georgie discovered that there are plenty of things that you can do, so you can continue with your training effectively and effortlessly every month and some of the phases in your menstrual cycle actually improve your performance.
-The study has confirmed, that exercise’s in all the phases in the menstrual cycle is not only safe, it also contributes to reducing pain and discomfort.
+The study has confirmed, that exercise in all the phases of the menstrual cycle is not only safe, it also contributes to reducing pain and discomfort.
 Learn more Here